Skip to main content

 Pacific islands regional organisations

 Australia greatly values its close historical, political, economic, development, security and people-to-people links with the island countries and territories of the Pacific.
 Australia works closely with Pacific island countries to support economic growth, stability, and sustainable development.
 Australia is a founding member of and active participant in the main political and technical organisations in the Pacific.
-These organisations support their members to develop regional responses to the challenges faced by our Blue Pacific, including climate change, oceans health, and the impacts of COVID-19.
+These organisations support their members to develop regional responses to the challenges faced by the Blue Pacific Continent, including peace and security, fisheries, and ocean governance.

 • The Pacific Islands Forum (PIF) is the region's principal political grouping.
 Established in 1971, its membership comprises Australia, Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Kiribati, Nauru, New Caledonia, New Zealand, Niue, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-Tokelau and Wallis and Futuna are associate members.
+Tokelau, Wallis and Futuna, Guam and American Samoa are associate members.
 The Forum's annual Leaders' Retreat is the peak regional meeting for political discussions on deeper regional cooperation and integration.
 DFAT also supports Australia’s participation in the annual and ad-hoc Forum Ministerial Meetings.
 Forum members are serviced by a Secretariat based in Suva, Fiji.
-Australia contributes approximately 36 percent (2020) of the budget for the PIF Secretariat.
+Australia contributes approximately 36 percent (2023) of the budget for the PIF Secretariat.
 See the Pacific Regional – effective regional institutions page for further information about Australia’s support to the PIF.

 • The Pacific Community (SPC) delivers technical assistance, policy advice, training and research services for the region.
-The SPC membership comprises American Samoa, Australia, Cook Islands, Federated States of Micronesia, Fiji, France, French Polynesia, Guam, Kiribati, Marshall Islands, Nauru, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Pitcairn Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, United States of America, Vanuatu, and Wallis and Futuna.
-Its programs span a number of sectors addressing sustainable economic development, natural resource and environmental management, and human and social development.
-In 2021, Australia contributed approximately 26 percent of the SPC’s total budget.
+The SPC membership comprises American Samoa, Australia, Cook Islands, Federated States of Micronesia, Fiji, France, French Polynesia, Guam, Kiribati, Marshall Islands, Nauru, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Pitcairn Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, United Kingdom, United States of America, Vanuatu, and Wallis and Futuna.
+SPC’s work is integrated through its four Flagship programs, focusing on Climate Change, Oceans, Food Systems, and Gender Equality and Women’s Empowerment.
+In 2023, Australia contributed approximately 25 percent of the SPC’s total budget.
 See the Pacific Regional – effective regional institutions page for further information about Australia’s support to SPC.

 • The Pacific Islands Forum Fisheries Agency (FFA) is the primary regional fisheries management organisation in the Pacific.
-It assists members to strengthen national capacity and regional solidarity to maximise benefits from the conservation and sustainable use of their tuna fisheries resources.
-In addition to providing fisheries management and development assistance, the FFA operates the Regional Fisheries Surveillance Centre that coordinates regional operations to combat illegal, unreported and unregulated (IUU) fishing.
-In 2020-21, Australia contributed approximately 14.4% of the FFA budget.
+It assists members to strengthen national capacity and regional solidarity to maximise benefits from the sustainable use of offshore tuna fisheries resources.
+The FFA operates the Regional Fisheries Surveillance Centre that coordinates regional operations to combat illegal, unreported and unregulated (IUU) fishing and builds links with wider law enforcement authorities.
+Australia provides $5 million each year in core funding to support FFA to fulfil its mandate through its Strategic Plan.
+Australia also participates in regional FFA operations, builds national and regional surveillance and enforcement capability.
 See the Pacific regional – fisheries assistance page for further information on Australia’s support to the FFA and other regional fisheries assistance.

 • The Secretariat of the Pacific Regional Environment Programme (SPREP) provides assistance in order to protect and improve the Pacific environment and to ensure sustainable development for present and future generations.
 For example, SPREP contributes to Pacific engagement on United Nations Framework Convention on Climate Change (UNFCCC) negotiations.
 Australia provides $4.3 million core funding to SPREP annually, as well as additional program funding.
 For example, the Pacific Ocean Litter Project ($16 million, 2019-2025) focuses on reducing the sources of single-use plastics in the marine environment.
 See the Australia and the Pacific: partnering to support sustainable oceans and livelihoods page for further information on Australia’s support to SPREP and other regional environmental protection assistance.